Slow Food Entrepreneur: Vincent Mcintosh

 “Tell me about Slow Food,” he requests.

 Vincent also knows that good, clean, fair food is viewed as a privilege for far too many.
 Both his parents were born in Jamaica and immigrated to London where they met.
 Together they made that transition to America in search of opportunities.
-Grand Rapids became their home – they settled in the Oakdale projects.
+Grand Rapids became their home – they settled Oakdale before moving on to Kentwood.

 “Here’s onion.
 Here’s garlic.”